 However, the most reliable ovulation predictor is an ovulation test.
 These tests work to detect the hormone that appears only during the ovulation period.
 Some women suffer from ovulation disorders, which means they hardly ever or never ovulate, but is a repeated negative ovulation test a sign that you’re infertile?

-How Early or Late In The Cycle Are You Testing?
+How Early Or Late In The Cycle Are You Testing?

 Ovulation predictor kits are extremely reliable but can be costly.
 Most women don’t test themselves every day until the end of their period, or they get a positive result.
 Instead, they will sit down and figure out when they usually ovulate and test several days before it.
 The majority of ovulation calendars work by determining when your next menstruation date starts using the average cycle length and going back 14 days.